 Valorie Randle is a first-year Clark student, second-year Clark employee, and Stage-4 breast cancer survivor.
-Randle was diagnosed with breast cancer in 2017, causing her to leave her job at Papa John’s.
-After making a full recovery, she had difficulty finding employment.
+Randle was diagnosed with breast cancer in 2017, causing them to leave their job at Papa John’s.
+After making a full recovery, they had difficulty finding employment.

-“People were all looking at the gap in my work,” she said.
+“People were all looking at the gap in my work,” they said.
 “They’re not supposed to discriminate against medical history, but they do.”

-During her search to find work, the Clark College bookstore hired Randle.
-On the first day of Fall quarter, she worked as she spoke to The Indy, stocking supplies with hardly a pause for a breath.
+During their search to find work, the Clark College bookstore hired Randle.
+On the first day of Fall quarter, they worked as they spoke to The Indy, stocking supplies with hardly a pause for a breath.

-Working in a college environment made her miss attending school, which she’d always loved, she said.
-She chose to enroll in classes.
+Working in a college environment made them miss attending school, which they’d always loved, they said.
+They chose to enroll in classes.

-Her experience with breast cancer inspired her to help others affected by health issues.
+Their experience with breast cancer inspired them to help others affected by health issues.

-Randle decided to earn her medical reception certificate.
+Randle decided to earn a medical reception certificate.

-“I want to work in healthcare, but I don’t think I have the mental fortitude to be a doctor or surgeon,” she said.
+“I want to work in healthcare, but I don’t think I have the mental fortitude to be a doctor or surgeon,” they said.

 They hope to finish her certificate by spring.